Praying for the dead or praying for the deceased?

 The Rev. Father Buguet, who founded the charitable work of Our Lady of Montligeon, was much aware of such a communion, of this exchange of spiritual deeds between the living and the dead.

-“I sought to reconcile a double goal: to have people pray for neglected souls and, in return, to obtain from them the means of providing a livelihood for the worker.
+“I sought to reconcile a two-fold goal: to have people pray for neglected souls and, in return, to obtain from them the means of providing a livelihood for the worker.
 In my mind, it was like a “do ut des” [“I give what you give”] between the souls in Purgatory and the poor forsaken souls here on earth.
 It was a reciprocated deliverance.”

 What about Hell,